- A good hard drive can mean the difference between safely storing data, and disaster so make sure you always get your money's worth when buying.

-Any operating system is not free of quirks and Windows is no different.
+Any operating system is not free of quirks and Windows 10 is no different.
 Most of the times when the machine is slow to respond or the overall performance goes down we try to resolve the problem by formatting the device.

 Windows cannot format this drive.
 Quit any disk utilities or other programs that are using the drive, and make sure that no window is displaying the contents of the drive.
-Then try formatting again.”
+Then try formatting again.

-While we can employ third party software to do the work for us, however with a few tweaks one can resolve the problem without the need for other software.
-We need to understand the problem can be tackled by several ways,
+While we can employ third-party software to do the work for us, however with a few tweaks one can resolve the problem without the need for other software.
+We need to understand the problem can be tackled in several ways.

-- Command prompt will be open
+- The Command Prompt will be open

 - In the command prompt type the following command sequentially,

-- DiskPart now responds with “Volume # is Now the Selected Volume.”
+- DiskPart now responds with Volume # is Now the Selected Volume.

-2) How to Hard Format using Disk Management?
+2. Hard Format using Disk Management

 - The Disk Management tool will be opened.
-In order to format the drive click on the Format option, it’s quite likely that the tool will show this message:
+Click on the Format option, it’s quite likely that the tool will show this message:

-It’s quite possible that in both the cases the same error message will be displayed while formatting.
+It’s quite possible that in both cases the same error message will be displayed while formatting.
 Also, recheck the USB driver in the Device Manager and if necessary update the same.

 By following these steps, you should be able to now format any Windows drive without any further issues.